goharShoukat/Met-Ocean-Assessment/README.md

 - datetime
 - haversine
 The other libraries required come preinstalled with your Python installation.
 We recommend you use Anaconda's version of Spyder to use Python.
 The libraries mentioned above can then be installed using the commands below from spyder's terminal:
-- $ pip install netcdf4
+- pip install netcdf4
-- $ pip install cartopy
+- pip install cartopy
-- $ pip install pyqt5
+- pip install pyqt5
-- $ pip install haversine
+- pip install haversine
+- pip install joblib
+- pip install pandas

 Please be warned that downloading and installing libraries from Spyder's terminal may break the dependencies of your pre-existing libraries that come with Anaconda.
 Please open an issue and let us know if this is the case.